 Alekhine's attacking chess is studied to this day as a model and several prominent opening variations were named after him -- including the rather infamous Alekhine defense, in which black seemingly breaks all the opening rules by only moving his knight the first couple of moves.
 Alekhine is also one of only two world champions to regain the title after losing it.
 The other is Mikhail Botvinnik.

 Botvinnik was the first world-class player to develop within the Soviet Union.
 Whereas Alekhin was sharp as a knife, Botvinnik was like a bulldozer.
 He was strong in any position, capable of both attacking chess and slow, methodical battles.
 He was an innovator of his time, emphasizing physical fitness as well as mental preparation.
 He introduced a series of modern practice methods that are still widely used to this day.

 Besides playing top-class competitive chess, he had a PhD in electrical engineering and worked as an engineer and computer scientist.
 He was one of the pioneers of computer chess, foreseeing the impact that computers can have not only on chess but on other fields such as economy or biology.

-“Chess, first of all, is art,” he would say — and Tal was one of its most creative artists.
+"Chess, first of all, is art," he would say -- and no one made art on the chessboard like Tal.
 The archetype of an offensive player, Tal would swing between pragmatism and intuitive sacrifices, and his games were like a rollercoaster.
 It wasn't always clear what he was doing, even to the best of his opponents.
-Objectively, he often didn’t even play the best move — but at his best, Tal played the most challenging and complex moves, which made him the most dangerous player.
+Objectively, he often didn't even play the best move -- but at his best, Tal played the most challenging and complex moves, which made him the most dangerous player.